michaelorella/lignin-kmc/README.md

 __quick_frag_size__(monomer)
 - monomer = Monomer = instance of monomer object that we want to check
-- return = str = 'monomer' or 'dimer'
+- return = str = 'monomer' or 'oligomer'

 Uses the open positions attribute of the monomer object to determine whether there is anything connected to this monomer yet